theNewFlesh/hidebound/sphinx/intro.rst

 *Grammar*
 ~~~~~~~~~

+The grammar is fairly simple:

+-  Names are comprised of an ordered set of fields drawn from the seven
+   above
-The grammar is fairly simple: - All names must contain a specification
+-  All names must contain the specification field
-field - All specification must define a field order - All fields of a
+-  All specification must define a field order
-name under that specification must occcur in its defined field order
+-  All fields of a name under that specification must occcur in its
+   defined field order

 Its is highly encouraged that fields be defined in the following order:

-``project, specification, descriptor, version, coordinate, frame, extension``
+``project specification descriptor version coordinate frame extension``

 The grammatical concept of field order here is one of rough
+encapsulation:

-encapsulation: - Projects contain assets - Assets are grouped by
+-  Projects contain assets
+-  Assets are grouped by specification
-specification - A meaningful set of assets is grouped by a descriptor -
+-  A set of assets of the same content is grouped by a descriptor
-That set of assets consists of multiple version of the same content - A
+-  That set of assets consists of multiple versions of the same content
-single asset may broken into chunks, identified by 1, 2 or 3 coordinates
+-  A single asset may broken into chunks, identified by 1, 2 or 3
+   coordinates
 -  Each chunk may consist of a series of files seperated by frame number
-- An single file has an extension
+-  Each file has an extension

 *Encouraged Lexical Conventions*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Specifications end with a triple padded number so that they may be explicitely version.
+-  Specifications end with a triple padded number so that they may be explicitely versioned.
 You redefine an asset specification to something slightly different, by copying its specification class, adding one to its name and change the class attributes in some way.
    That way you always maintain backwards compatibility with legacy assets.
 -  Descriptors are not a dumping ground for useless terms like wtf, junk, stuff, wip and test.
 -  Descriptors should not specify information known at the asset